SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 * **Full Customization:** Features "Viewing" and "Editing" modes right in the editor.
 In Editing Mode, you can change link text, reorder links with up/down arrows, and exclude specific headings from the list.
 * **Complete Styling Control:** Use the sidebar controls to change the layout (vertical or horizontal), list style (bullets, numbers, or none), font size, and colors.
 For the horizontal layout, you can also style the link background, border, and border-radius.
 * **Front-End Interactivity:** Includes built-in smooth scrolling and an optional "Show More" button to collapse long link lists elegantly.
+* **Active Link Indicator (ScrollSpy)**: As your readers scroll through the content, the table of contents automatically highlights the link for the section they are currently reading, giving them instant context on their progress.
+* **Sticky Navigation:** Optionally, keep the table of contents pinned to the viewport as users scroll, ensuring navigation is always accessible for long articles.
+* **So Much More:** All the other features described in the standalone **[Jump Links Block (SEO 44)](https://wordpress.org/plugins/jump-links-block-seo-44/)** plugin.
+* **Click Tracking:** Want to see which jump links are most popular with your users?
+Use the plugin's integration settings to enable event tracking for jump links through Google Tag Manager.
 == Integrations & Advanced Analytics ==

 The Search Appearance Toolkit serves as a hub for connecting your site to essential third-party services, helping you to create valuable analytics data and site insights.